Analysis in rehabilitation

 The second variation on consistency concerns recovery or deterioration in conditions where improvement or deterioration is reasonably likely to occur, such as soon after a stroke or in someone with motor neurone disease (amyotrophic lateral sclerosis).
-Although there are considerable individual differences in the trajectory of change, one usually expects even if only based on change up to some point.
+Although there are considerable individual differences in the trajectory of change, one usually expects the rate of change to be related to earlier change.

 If the rate of change or extent of change falls outside the expected, the clinician should always consider why.
-As the underlying pathology primarily determines expected changes, the first step should be to reconsider the medical diagnosis.
-The other likely explanation is the patient’s expectation and, associated but different, their emotional state.
+As the underlying pathology primarily determines expected changes, the first step should be reconsidering the medical diagnosis.
+The other likely explanations include changes in the patient’s expectations and or emotional state.

-This page and the following four pages set out the analysis as a structured set of questions.
+This and the following four pages set the analysis as a structured set of questions.

 This curiosity should focus on inconsistencies, things that have not been observed or reported, when they would be expected (The dog that did not bark), unexplained gaps in the information given, occasional unexpected comments etc. When curiosity is piqued, the clinician should ask further questions.

 Curiosity often generates hypotheses, and all practical analysis depends upon the clinician developing and testing hypotheses.
-Therefore, when you are analysing a clinical conundrum, you should always start with some idea about the problems, how they arise, and what can be done.
+Therefore, when analysing a clinical conundrum, you should always start with some idea about the problems, how they arise, and what can be done.
 You should use the data available should be used to test hypotheses.
-The intention is not to prove your hypothesis correct – that is not possible; the intention is to disprove other plausible hypotheses.
+The intention is not to prove your idea correct – that is impossible; the purpose is to disprove other plausible theories.

 Four pages consider the analysis in more detail.
 Each explores an analysis of the four clinical, patient-centred domains of the biopsychosocial model in more detail:

 This comes first for several reasons.
-It is part of a logical order, working from inside the body out into the whole world.
+It is part of logical order, from inside the body to the whole world.
 Disease not only can be cured, sometimes, but it also determines (a) what problems are more or less likely to arise and (b) the ‘prognostic field’ for the patient’s problems.
-It is also placed here to emphasise that reviewing disease is as important as reviewing other domains, no more but also no less.
+It is also placed here to emphasise that reviewing disease is as important as examining other domains, no more but also no less.
 To look, click here.

-This is, perhaps, the most complex part of the analysis.
+This is the most complex part of the analysis.
 There are three different concepts included within the word impairment when it is used within rehabilitation: